tyrohansen/django_telegram_bot/README.md

 ## Configuration

-- `TELEGRAM_BOT_TOKEN`: Token provided by the BotFather for accessing the Telegram Bot API.
+- `TELEGRAM_TOKEN`: Token provided by the BotFather for accessing the Telegram Bot API.
 - `DEBUG`: Set to `True` for development, `False` for production.
-- Additional Django settings can be configured in `settings.py` as per project requirements.
+- Additional Django settings can be configured in `.env` as per project requirements.

 ## Contributing